AldieNightStar/molo/README.md

 # JavaScript inline
 * Just add `.js` line and write on next line js code up to `.endjs` line.
     * Warning: No arguments needed for `.js` or `.endjs`.
 Otherwise fail
+* Variables created with inline js WILL NOT save, so make sure you have variable storage.
+For example global `object` with game stuff
 ```
 .js
     console.log("Hello!");